Ebazhanov/linkedin-skill-assessments-quizzes/reactjs/reactjs-quiz.md

 - [ ] Use the `default` property.
 - [ ] It assigns one automatically.

 #### Q41.
-What do you need to change about this code to get it to run?
+What do you need to change about this code to get this code to run?

 ```js
 const clock = (props) => {